-Phone Access: Toll-Free Phone Access is offered for support during all business hours.
-Staff is available to assist callers in federally required languages and maintains a language service for use when providing assistance to voters in the other required languages.
+1. Phone Access: Toll-Free Phone Access is offered for support during all business hours.
+Staff is available to assist callers in federally required languages and the County will provide a language service during the month before Election Day to provide assistance to voters in the required California Elections Code Section 14201 languages.